Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Iowa Performance Insights

-- Iowa's offense has been more productive in Big Ten games this year, posting 89.2 points per contest, compared to its season average of 87.4 PPG.

-- The Hawkeyes are scoring 89.4 points per game at home.
-When playing on the road, they are averaging 85.9 points per contest.
+- The Hawkeyes are averaging 89.4 points per game at home.
+On the road, they are averaging 85.9 points per contest.

-- Iowa surrenders 65 points per game in home games this year, compared to 78.5 away from home.

-- The Hawkeyes have seen a decrease in scoring recently, putting up 86.8 points per game in their last 10 outings, 0.6 points fewer than the 87.4 they've scored this season.
+- In their last 10 games, the Hawkeyes have been scoring 86.8 points per game, an average that's slightly lower than the 87.4 they've scored over the course of the 2022-23 season.

+- The Buffaloes' +346 scoring differential (outscoring opponents by 10.5 points per game) is a result of putting up 69 points per game (102nd in college basketball) while giving up 58.5 per contest (47th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.